 Since 1999, we have primarily financed our operations through the sale of our equity securities and have devoted substantially all of our resources to research, development and commercialization of MelaFind.
-Our net loss for the year ended December 31, 2015 was approximately \$24.9 million, and as of December 31, 2015, we had an accumulated deficit of approximately \$207.2 million.
-Our profitability was further impacted by the expenses incurred in the financing of the XTRAC acquisition and will continue to be negatively impacted by interest expense related to that financing.
+Our net loss for the year ended December 31, 2016 was approximately \$3.3 million, and as of December 31, 2016, we had an accumulated deficit of approximately \$210.6 million.
+Our profitability was negatively impacted by interest expense related to the June 2015 financing.
 Our losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity.
 Upon the closing of our acquisition of the XTRAC and VTRAC products in June 2015 we began to recognize revenues of those products, which we expect will provide sufficient cash flow to fund our current operations for the foreseeable future.